mfornace/nupack-docs-dev/sources/analysis.md

 Output:

 ```
+The equilibrium concentration of c is 2.45e-14 M
+The equilibrium concentration of (b) is 1.00e-09 M
+The equilibrium concentration of (a+a) is 3.42e-13 M
-The equilibrium concentration of (a+b) is 8.21e-14 M
+The equilibrium concentration of (b+b) is 3.16e-18 M
 The equilibrium concentration of (a) is 1.00e-06 M
-The equilibrium concentration of (b) is 1.00e-09 M
 ```

 ---